Ronaldo misses Juventus clash with Udinese in Coppa Italia with illness | Goal.com

 The 34-year-old has netted 16 times in all competitions this season, including 14 goals in Serie A and two in the Champions League as Juve advanced out of a group featuring Atletico Madrid, Bayer Leverkusen and Lokomotiv Moscow.

-Ronaldo has been in particularly good form since the start of December as he's scored in six straight league matches, netting a total of nine goals in that span.
+Ronaldo has been in particularly good form since the start of December, scoring in six straight league matches, netting a total of nine goals in that span.

 His current hot streak has followed a difficult period in November that saw him fail to score in any matches as he battled knee problems that saw him twice substituted by manager Maurizio Sarri.